Want to shop where the Romans shop?

 Also, traditionally, shops are closed Saturday afternoons, all day Sunday, and on Monday mornings.

-However, the area around the Spanish Steps is the most concentrated, and the most well-trafficked shopping neighbourhood in all of Rome, and many shops do not follow these traditional Italian shopping hours (some do, however, so don't be too shocked if you walk around on a Monday morning and many shops are not open.)
+However, the area around the Spanish Steps is the most concentrated, and the most well-trafficked shopping neighborhood in all of Rome, and many shops do not follow these traditional Italian shopping hours (some do, however, so don't be too shocked if you walk around on a Monday morning and many shops are not open.)

 Click here to visit my interactive Google map showing all the places listed on this page.
-It will open in a new window.

 Get your 100% free Rome trip planner now!